preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 Upload Appendices
 ------------------
-To upload documents to use as appendices to another document, the main Upload option does not have be used.
+To upload documents to use as appendices to another document, the main upload option should not be used.

+Note that status must be "Draft" for the option to be available.
+If a document is sent for comments or for approval, appendices can not be uploaded to that document.

 1. Open the dot menu for the document to add appendices to, and select "Appendices".
 2. Click "Upload" in the window shown.